hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

   `allFeasibleDsWithUserPreference`.
 Default:
   `allFeasibleDsWithUserPreference`.
-* `ha_heartbeat_datastore_ids` - (Optional) The list of managed object IDs for preferred datastores to use for HA heartbeating.
+* `ha_heartbeat_datastore_ids` - (Optional) The list of managed object IDs for preferred datastores to use for HA heartbeats.
 This setting is only useful when [`ha_heartbeat_datastore_policy`](#ha_heartbeat_datastore_policy) is set to either `userSelectedDs` or `allFeasibleDsWithUserPreference`.